Indirect magnetic signals mediated by a single surface band in Weyl semimetals: Model and Method

-The dispersion $E_{sur}\left(\alpha=1,v_0\neq0\right)$ is plotted in Fig. 2(a), where the red dashed lines refer to the band edges.
-The shape of the dispersion here is significantly different from that in previous literatures\cite{surface4,surface5}, where the surface band is $E_{sur}\left(\alpha=0,v_0=0\right)$ [Fig. 2(b)].
-To figure out the detailed differences, one can consider the following two different effects, respectively.
-(1) The finite-region effect of surface states in momentum space: by simplify setting $v_0=0$, the surface band is further simplified as $E_{sur}\left(\alpha=1,v_0=0\right)=\gamma k_y$ with the limitation of $k_\parallel<k_0$, as shown in Fig. 2(c).
+The dispersion $E(k_\parallel<k_0,v_0\neq0)$ is plotted in Fig. 2(a), where the red dashed lines refer to the band edges.
+The shape of the dispersion here is significantly different from that of $E(|k_x|<k_0,v_0=0)$ [Fig. 2(a)].
+To figure out the detailed differences, one can consider the following two cases, respectively.
+(1) By simplify setting $v_0=0$, the surface band is simplified as $E(k_\parallel<k_0,v_0=0)=\gamma k_y$ , as shown in Fig. 2(c).
 Here, all surface states are confined to a circle ($k_\parallel=k_0$), which makes the surface band look like a tilted disc.
 This is different from that in Fig. 2(b) where the dispersion is ribbon-like, i.e., finite in $k_x$ axis but infinite in $k_y$ axis.
-(2) The bending effect of surface band: by droping the term $vk_y^2\tau_z$ in Eq.
-(1) and setting $v_0\neq0$, the energy of the surface band is changed as $E_{sur}\left(\alpha=0,v_0\neq0\right)=v_0\left(k_\parallel^2-k_0^2\right)+\gamma k_y$ in the range of $|k_x|<k_0$.
-Compared to the band in Fig. 2(b), the only difference is that the term $v_0\left(k_\parallel^2-k_0^2\right)$ slightly twists the band, as shown in Fig. 2(d).
-In next chapters, we will show that the above two effects can contribute the nonzero RKKY interaction individually.
-More over, more complex RKKY behaviors would be generated when the two effects coexist.
+(2) By changing the limitation $k_\parallel<k_0$ to $|k_x|<k_0$ and setting $v_0\neq0$, the energy of the surface band is rewritten as $E(|k_x|<k_0,v_0\neq0)=v_0\left(k_\parallel^2-k_0^2\right)+\gamma k_y$.
+Compared to the band in Fig. 2(b), the only difference is that the band is bent by the term $v_0\left(k_\parallel^2-k_0^2\right)$, as shown in Fig. 2(d).
+In next chapters, we will show that the above two cases can contribute nonzero RKKY interaction individually.
+Moreover, more complex RKKY behaviors would be generated when the two cases coexist.

 Two magnetic impurities are assumed to be placed on the surface ($z=0$) of the WSM with the positions ${\mathbf{r}_1}$ and ${\mathbf{r}_2}$.
-Considering the spin-exchange interaction ($s$-$d$ model) between impurities and host electrons, the system Hamiltonian is rewritten as
+Considering the spin-exchange interaction ($s$-$d$ model) between impurities and host electrons, the system Hamiltonian $H_{0}$ is rewritten as

 where $J_0$ stands for the strength of the exchange interaction, $\mathbf{S}_i$ is the spin of impurity at site $i$, and $\mathbf{s}_i=\frac{1}{2}c^\dag_{i\alpha}\sigma_{\alpha\beta}c_{i\beta}$ refers to the spin of host electrons with $\sigma_{\alpha\beta}$ being the matrix element of the Pauli operator in real spin space.
 Mediated by the itinerant host electrons, an indirect exchange interaction (i.e., RKKY interaction) between two impurities is generated.
 Considering the case of weak coupling $J_0$ between impurities and electrons, $H_{int}$ can be regarded as a perturbation.
 Using the perturbation theory by keeping exchange interaction $J_0$ to the second-order term\cite{rkky1,rkky2,rkky3,rkky4}, the effective coupling between the magnetic impurities can be written as